meliton/Debian-Headless-Recipes/001 - Debian GNU Core/README.md

 `systemctl status systemd-timesyncd.service`     <-- check the time service status<br>
 `timedatectl`

-### X. Edit hosts file
+### IX.
+Edit hosts file
-Edit `/etc/hosts` file so it only has the `127.0.01` entries
+Edit `/etc/hosts` file so it only has the `127.0.0.1` entries
 ```
 127.0.0.1       localhost
 127.0.0.1       buster
 ```

-II.
-Set Static Addess on Ethernet Interface
+### X. Optional, Set Static Addess on Ethernet Interface
-Set static address by editing (/etc/network/interfaces) file
+Set static address by editing `/etc/network/interfaces` file.
+Use settings for your network.
 ```
 iface eth0 inet static
      address 192.168.10.70